 He may then take a test and continue his journey.
 This customer journey map illustrates the different steps along a customer’s path.

 It does not show where a customer starts the journey.
-The end of the customer journey is when the customer ends up with a decision to buy the product.
+The end of the customer journey is when the customer decides to buy the product.

 How to Create A Customer Journey Map

-• Identify the major activities in your business
+- Identify the significant activities in your business

-• Understand buyer persona, including the person’s interests
+- Understand the buyer persona, including the person’s interests

 Your buyer persona should be an amalgamation of your customers’ needs and wants.

-To create a successful buyer persona, you need to find out what the customer wants and needs before you sell them something.
+To create a successful buyer persona, you need to understand what the customer wants and needs before you sell them anything.

 This can be achieved through customer surveys, focus groups, interviews, and market research.